rboulton/rboulton.github.io/_posts/2013-04-23-facebook-cia.md

 <p class="meta">23 April 2013</p>

-Take a look at the linked NDA from Facebook:
+Take a look at the linked NDA (or as they call it "Confidential Information Acknowledgement") from Facebook:
 [UK_CIA.pdf](http://files.meetup.com/1715272/Facebook%20Site%20Visitor%20NDA.pdf)

 In particular, note the following phrases: